igorbarinov/awesome-blockchain/README.md

 * [Numisigh] (http://numisight.com/) Numisight gives you the tools you need to view the forest, the trees, and all the levels of detail in between.

+# Other
+* [Tradle] (http://tradle.io/) extending the bitcoin blockchain to non-financial applications